nanmonee/staticbypass/README.md

 # StaticBypass - Template-based, modular, multi-language, shellcode obfuscator and compiler

 ## Features
-- Takes in a raw shellcode file, applies encryptors and obfuscators, formats it, places it into a template, and compiles it
+- Takes in a raw shellcode or executable file, applies encryptors and obfuscators, formats it, places it into a template, and compiles it
 - Supports C, C#, PowerShell, VBA, Rust, Go, and Pascal
 - Automates placing VBA code into a word document
 - Supports AES, XOR, and RC4 encryption, and Dictionary, UUID, IPv4, IPv6, and MAC address obfuscation